 You might have heard of the NEAR Protocol and wondered what the fuss was about.
-Does the project have potential or is it another shitcoin?
+Does the project have potential, or is it another shitcoin?

-Keep reading and I’ll share what the hell this project is about, what makes it special (AKA different), 5 concerns with this project, and if it’s deflationary.
+Keep reading, and I’ll share what the hell this project is about, what makes it special (AKA different), 5 concerns with this project, and if it’s deflationary.

-What the NEAR Protocol Project is About?
+What is the NEAR Protocol Project About?

-Funny enough many of the top leaders in these projects were friends I guess the saying “Too many chiefs, not enough Indians” rang true here.
+Funny enough, many of the top leaders in these projects were friends.
+I guess the saying “Too many chiefs, not enough Indians” rang true here.

-Gavin Wood founded Palkadot and Charles Hoskinson started Cardano (which sounds like a mafia family).
+Gavin Wood founded Palkadot, and Charles Hoskinson started Cardano (which sounds like a mafia family).
 Of Course, Vitalik Buterin is the founder of Ethereum and is the youngest crypto billionaire at 27 years of age.

 The NEAR Protocol does have a few unique cool bells and whistles.
 One of the unique things about it is something called sharding.

 You could think of sharding as eating a pizza with 8 slices.
-Instead of you eating the pizza by yourself you got 7 of your friends to help.
-By having your friends each eat a slice you would be done MUCH quicker right?
+Instead of you eating the pizza by yourself, you got 7 of your friends to help.
+By having your friends each eat a slice, you would be done MUCH quicker, right?

 Sharding works the same way by splitting the work between different validator nodes.
 A validator node is responsible for verifying and maintaining a record of transactions.